dmparrishphd/neatOveRse/Files/2/0/INSTALL.OPEN.md

 # Installing from Open-Packages

-You should be able to use something a lot like the following to install and attach the open packages.
+You should be able to use something a lot like [00-six.R](https://github.com/dmparrishphd/neatOveRse/blob/master/Files/2/0/00-six.R) to install and attach the open packages
+(by default 0, 1/0, 2/0, 3/0, 4/0, 5/0, and 6/0).

-The order of installation should respect imports and depends (see the DESCRIPTION and NAMESPACE files of the package[s] in question).
+The order of installation you specify should respect the _imports_ and _depends_ (see the DESCRIPTION and NAMESPACE files of the package[s] in question).

-    # WILL INSTALL HERE
-    LIB <- "~/Code/R/TempLib"

-    # PATH TO SUBDIRECTORY OF DOWNLOADED REPOSITORY AND PACKAGE
-    PKG.SOURCE.DIR <- "~/Downloads/neatOveRse-master/Pkgs/3/"

-    # SUBDIRECTORY CONTAINING A SINGLE PACKAGE
-    PKG.SUBDIR <- "0"

-    # PACKAGE NAME OF PACKAGE FOUND AT paste0(PKG.SOURCE.DIR, PKG.SUBDIR)
-    LIBRARY.PACKAGE.NAME <- "neatoPipeSBOP"

-    install.packages(
-        pkgs=	,
-        lib=LIB,
-        repos=NULL,
-        method="internal",
-        type="source",
-        verbose=T)

-    library(
-        package=LIBRARY.PACKAGE.NAME,
-        lib=LIB,
-        character.only=T,
-        verbose=T)